aluntzer/radtel/README.md

 *LAT* and *LON* set the geographical location of the telescope

-*Rate* sets the simulated spectrae per second
+*Rate* sets the simulated spectra per second

 *Sun* sets the current radio flux density from the sun.

+*Hot Load* sets the temperature of the simulated hot load calibrator

+*Noise Fig.* sets the noise figure of the simulated amplifier chain

 ## Actual Hardware